-The programme has produced more than 2642 alumni.
+The programme has produced more than 260 alumni.
 This is a diverse and active network of highly engaged teachers and researchers, which reaches across the developing world.
 Whilst this network is the principal focus of the programme, it also includes a number of developed countries.
 It is heartening to see the contributions of these scholars in many avenues - through their academic publications, through their active participation in national and international policy debates, through their own teaching and through their contribution to capacity building in the developing world.

 We see the Colloquium Papers - an edited, peer-reviewed academic journal - as epitomizing the trend towards more diverse and yet more rigorous capacity building in IP law and policy.
-The four publications issued since 2010 draw together the participants' original insights into current IP issues in their countries, and give greater substance to the network of mutual learning and intellectual exchanges that characterize the Colloquium programme.
+The five publications issued since 2010 draw together the participants' original insights into current IP issues in their countries, and give greater substance to the network of mutual learning and intellectual exchanges that characterize the Colloquium programme.

-The latest publication, a selection of papers from the 2013 Colloquium, covers an impressive range of IP subject matter, including patents, trademarks, geographical indications, copyright, IP enforcement, and Internet domain names.
-The papers discuss policy issues, including food security, access to pharmaceutical products, transfer of technology, the interaction between domestic and international IP laws, and Internet governance, all of which are vital to the development of IP systems in developing countries.
-This publication series may now be presented as a significant new academic journal with unique coverage of IP law and policy focused on emerging IP jurisdictions.
+The latest publication, a selection of papers from the 2014 Colloquium, covers an impressive range of IP subject matter, including patents, copyright and trademarks.
+The papers discuss policy issues, including IP protection of traditional knowledge and biodiversity, and IP and public health, all of which are vital to the development of IP systems in developing countries.
+This publication series may now be presented as a significant academic journal with unique coverage of IP law and policy focussed on emerging IP jurisdictions.